|Course Length:||1 Year Full-Time, 2-4 Years Part-Time|

 You will develop laboratory skills including microscopy for bryophyte and invertebrate identification and soil analysis techniques.
 Identification skills gained will range from plants to invertebrates, mammals, amphibians and birds.

 You will learn to write in a concise scientific style, construct arguments, consider ethical issues of ecological work, analyse and interpret data and synthesise scientific literature.
 These skills are highly desirable in ecological consultancy and conservation research.

 Ethics is also an important feature of conservation management, for instance in the collection of voucher specimens.
 Consideration of ethical issues is given in each module, where appropriate, alongside legal issues.

 How will I study?

-Lecture-style sessions and practical classes are designed to develop subject-specific skills, clarify concepts, raise questions and collect data.
-Follow-up seminars may consider analysis, data presentation, qualitative observations, elucidation of trends and patterns and integration with theoretical ideas.
+In small classes, lecture-style sessions and practical work are designed to develop subject-specific skills, clarify concepts, raise questions and collect data.
+Follow-up seminars may consider analysis, data presentation, qualitative observations, elucidation of trends, and integration with theoretical ideas.

 How will I be assessed?

-The course has a variety of assessment methods, aimed to develop the full range of skills and expertise relevant to the subject.
-These include data analysis, voucher specimen collections, vegetation survey portfolios and management plans.
-There are no formal examinations.
+The course has a variety of assessment methods which are designed to develop the full range of skills and expertise relevant to the subject.
+These include a research thesis, scientific reports, voucher specimen collections, vegetation portfolios, field-based management plans and examinations.

 Who will be teaching me?